kroxiksut/django-152fz-consent/docs/cookies/en/inventory.md

 ## Layer restrictions

-- This is a hint layer, not an automatic legal classification;
+- this is a hint layer, not an automatic legal classification;
-- a full-fledged page scanner is not a required part of the kernel;
+- a full-fledged page scanner is not a required part of the core;
 - automatic analysis of all database tables and external CRMs is not included in this layer;
-- Inventory launch is disabled by default: `enable_registry_hints=False`.
+- inventory launch is disabled by default: `enable_registry_hints=False`.